-Jane has dedicated her last 25 years to the field of experiential education.
-J2Guides, co-founded by Jane and her husband Jason, is an innovative counseling service and educational platform that brings empowerment, expertise and affordability to the center of the gap year conversation.
-Jane is an accredited professional gap year counselor, and former board member, of the Gap Year Association and she has been a keynote speaker at the USA Gap Year Fairs since 2011.
+I have since dedicated nearly 30 years to the field of experiential education.
+J2Guides, co-founded by myself and my husband Jason, is an innovative counseling service and educational platform that brings empowerment, expertise and affordability to the center of the gap year conversation.
+I am an accredited professional gap year counselor, and former board member, of the Gap Year Association and have been a keynote speaker at the USA Gap Year Fairs since 2011.

-Jane's background in this field has as much depth as it does breadth.
-She spent her 20s leading programs in Africa, Asia and Central America, honing her skills as a problem solver, nurse, cultural ambassador, general contractor, conflict mediator, co-leader, and financial planner.
-For another decade she was a program manager and then executive director of an educational travel organization, further expanding her skills in ethical and sustainable program development, risk management, and experiential education curriculum.
-Jane’s current decade as a gap year counselor has her promoting the gap year on a national level at conferences and schools, traveling the world to vet quality placements, advising new programs on best practices, and of course working closely with families to curate the gap year options that will best meet the unique needs, interests, goals and budget of each courageous gap year student.
+My background in this field has as much depth as it does breadth.
+I spent my 20s leading programs in Africa, Asia and Central America, honing my skills as a problem solver, nurse, cultural ambassador, general contractor, conflict mediator, co-leader, and financial planner.
+For another decade I was a program manager and then executive director of an educational travel organization, further expanding my skills in ethical and sustainable program development, risk management, and experiential education curriculum.
+I have now spent more than another decade as a gap year counselor, promoting the gap year on a national level at conferences and schools, traveling the world to vet quality placements, advising new programs on best practices, and of course working closely with families to curate the gap year options that will best meet the unique needs, interests, goals and budget of each courageous gap year student.